Allan Gray Balanced Fund

 - 1% is charged when the unit trust performance is the same as its benchmark’s performance.

-- If the Balanced Fund beats or fails to achieve benchmark performance (measured over two years), for each percentage difference, we add or deduct 0.1% to the fee.
+- If the Balanced Fund beats or fails to achieve benchmark performance (measured over two years), for each percentage difference, we add or deduct 0.1% to or from the fee.

 Note: There may be slight discrepancies in the totals due to rounding.